What is mental fitness?

 While physical and mental health services are provided by a licensed medical doctor or clinician in a hospital or clinical setting, and may include screenings, diagnoses, and treatment of an illness, injury, or other health condition…

 Physical and mental fitness programs are guided by a fitness instructor, coach, or trainer—often at a remote site, outdoors, or at a fitness facility—and may include exercise instruction, nutritional guidelines, and social support to achieve specific goals.

 Like physical fitness, mental fitness focuses on improving resilience, strength, and endurance to help prevent illness or injury, and achieve optimum performance.

 Your mind matters

-Many barriers to achieving our goals are psychological—including our perception of self, others, time, ability, and motivation.
+The simple fact is that many barriers to achieving goals are psychological—including perception of self, others, time, ability, and motivation.

-Mental fitness is an essential part of our overall fitness and achieving life goals that depend on our thoughts, feelings, and the choices we make.
+Mental fitness is an essential part of overall wellness and achievement that depend on constructive thoughts, feelings, and actions.